Strawberry Switchblade: Early life and musical influences

+Origin of the name Strawberry Switchblade

+The name of the band is attributed to James Kirk from Orange Juice: initially intended for a fanzine, the name was handed to Rose, who decided to form a band as she believed the title was too catchy to be unused.
+Also Jil was close to Orange Juice, whose members encouraged her to take part in the project and record demos together.

 Before being signed

 The punk movement expanded rapidly in the United Kingdom in 1976.
-At the time, Rose McDowall and Jill Bryson were part of the bohemian art scene who adored the New York Dolls and who followed Scottish punk band Nu-Sonics (later Orange Juice) during their career, with McDowall playing and recording with Paisley punk band The Poems.
+At the time, McDowall and Bryson were part of the bohemian art scene who adored the New York Dolls and who followed Scottish punk band Nu-Sonics (later Orange Juice) during their career, with McDowall playing and recording with Paisley punk band The Poems.
+The group took their name from a proposed Orange Juice zine.

-Bryson studied for four years at the Glasgow School of Art where she achieved a BA honours degree in mixed media.

-As friends, McDowall and Bryson socialised in Glasgow pubs, catching many local bands at the time.
-One of these bands was Orange Juice, fronted by Edwyn Collins.
-Members of New Pop and Orange Juice had recorded a live version of "Felicity" as a flexi-disc and intended to release it.
-A fanzine, to be titled Strawberry Switchblade after a James Kirk song, was planned to promote the flexi-disc but never materialised.
-The "Felicity" flexi-disc was eventually released in conjunction with the debut Orange Juice single, "Falling and Laughing".
-McDowall was later given the name by James Kirk.

-The band's very first incarnation, an all-female 4 piece, recorded one demo at Glasgow's Hellfire Club and played a handful of gigs.
-Friends Janis Goodlet and Carole McGowan completed the line up on bass and drums respectively.
+The female four-piece recorded one demo at Glasgow's Hellfire Club and played a handful of gigs.
+Janice Goodlett and Carole McGowan completed the line up on bass and drums respectively.

 Strawberry Switchblade played at a John Peel gig in Scotland, and he invited them to record a session for his BBC Radio 1 show in October 1982.
 They also recorded a session for David Jensen's Radio 1 show three days later.
 On both sessions the band were augmented by James Kirk from Orange Juice on bass and Shahid Sarwar from The Recognitions on drums.